Semi-trailer truck: Wheels and tires

 Although dual wheels are the most common, use of two single, wider tires, known as super singles, on each axle is becoming popular among bulk cargo carriers and other weight-sensitive operators.
 With increased efforts to reduce greenhouse gas emissions, the use of the super-single tire is gaining popularity.
 There are several advantages to this configuration.
 The first of these is that super singles reduce fuel consumption.
 In 1999, tests on an oval track showed a 10% fuel savings when super singles were used.
 These savings are realized because less energy is wasted flexing fewer tire sidewalls.
 Second, the lighter overall tire weight allows a truck to be loaded with more freight.
 The third advantage is that the single wheel encloses less of the brake unit, which allows faster cooling and reduces brake fade.

-One of the major disadvantages of the super singles is that they are currently not as widely available as a standard tire.
-In addition, if a tire should become deflated or be destroyed, there is not another tire attached to the same hub to maintain the dynamic stability of the vehicle, as would be the case with dual wheels.
-With dual wheels, the remaining tire may be overloaded, but it will typically allow the vehicle to be safely stopped or driven to a repair facility.

 In Europe, super singles became popular when the allowed weight of semitrailer rigs was increased from 38 to 40 tonnes.
 In this reform the trailer industry replaced two 10 t axles with dual wheels, with three 8 t axles on wide-base single wheels.
 The significantly lower axle weight on super singles must be considered when comparing road wear from single versus dual wheels.
 The majority of super singles sold in Europe have a width of 385 mm.
 The standard 385 tires have a legal load limit of 4500 kg.
 (Note that expensive, specially reinforced 385 tires approved for 5000 kg do exist.
 Their market share is tiny, except for mounting on the steer axle.)